3D SAN JIGEN KAKUTÔ BARUZU

 ( SNS-ABZE-USA )

-3D Ballz is an unusual fighting game developed by PF.Magic and published by Media Rings in Japan (Accolade in America).
-Like with any fighting game, a list of playable fighters are available for the start.
-However, unlike most fighting games, they range from a a Caveman, a Ballerina to a Mad Clown and a Rhinoceros.
-All in all, the game features a grand total of eight characters and four bosses.
-Interestingly, each character is made of colored balls (or, I should say, Ballz) that give an unusual and incredibly smooth 3D feel to the game.
-Each fighter can punch and kick or use special moves directly related to their personality - for instance, the rhinoceros can charge right into his opponents and spear them with his horn, or the caveman can roll his opponents into a ball and hit them with his club as he would do with a baseball bat.
-Other special moves can be triggered using both shoulder buttons, or when two fighters get in close range.
-3D Ballz also features a traditional versus mode against another human opponent.
+3D Ballz is an unusual fighting game developed by PF.Magic and published in Japan by Media Rings (by Accolade in America).
+Like any fighting game ought to, a list of playable fighters are available for the player to take control over - however, unlike most fighting games, they range from a a Caveman, a Ballerina to a Mad Clown and a Rhinoceros.
+All in all, the game features a grand total of eight characters and four different bosses.
+Interestingly, each character is built out of a set of colored balls (or, I should say, "Ballz") that give an unusual 3D feel to the game.
+Each fighter can punch and kick or use special moves directly related to their personality - for instance, the rhinoceros can charge right into his opponent and spear him with his horn, and the caveman can roll his opponent into a ball and hit him with his club as he would do with a baseball bat.
+Other special moves can be unleashed by pressing both shoulder buttons, or when two fighters enter close range combat.
+3D Ballz also features a traditional versus mode where two players can fight head to head.

 Related